 And this is my blog.

+I do enjoy going on adventures, but that requires a steady paycheck, and I’m fortunate to get paid for doing things I love.
 In real life, I’m a computer scientist and researcher, pushing the bounds of on-line collaboration and social networking and developing technologies that bring diverse communities together.
 I’ve created award-winning systems that lots and lots of people use every day.
 It’s a pretty awesome day job.

 Feel free to drop me an e-mail.
 You can find my address here.